Injection Mold Grades and Types

 Types of Injection Molds Based on Feeding Systems

-1. Hot Runner Mold: In a hot runner mold, the runner system remains at an elevated temperature even when the mold is open.
+1. Hot Runner Mold: In a hot runner mold, the hot runner system remains at an elevated temperature even when the mold is open.
 This reduces material waste, as there is no need to remove and regrind cold runners between cycles.
 Hot runner molds are suitable for high-volume production and reduce production costs.

 2. Cold Runner Mold: In a cold runner mold, the runner system cools and solidifies between cycles, resulting in more material waste and increased production costs.
 However, cold runner molds are often more cost-effective for smaller production runs or when using materials with higher material costs.